rwynn/monstache/README.md

 	file-namespaces = ["users.fs.files"]
 	verbose = true

-All options in the config file above also work if passed explicity by the same name to the monstache command
+Most options in the config file above also work if passed explicity by the same name to the monstache command.
+When the value of the option is an array or object it must reside in the TOML config file.

 Arguments supplied on the command line override settings in a config file